 Direct interactions.
 You may give us your Identity and Contact Data by filling in forms or by corresponding with us by email or otherwise.
 This includes personal data you provide when you create an account on our Website, give us feedback or contact us, or request marketing to be sent to you.

-[We may obtain further personal information about you during the course of our relationship with you, for example when a business responds to your compliment or complaint and we follow up with you.]
+[We may obtain further personal information about you during the course of our relationship with you, for example when a business responds to your Customer Experience and we follow up with you.]

 How we use your Personal Data